LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 import LPAMS
 import LPInfra

 class DocumentationViewController: UIViewController {

+    // MARK: - Setup Account information.

-    let accountID: String = "14800077"
+    /// Account ID is your site ID for your LiveEngage Account. let accountID: String = "14800077"
-    let jwt: String = "eyJhbGciOiJSUzI1NiJ9.eyAgInN1YiI6ICJwdWJsaWNfcXVpY2tzdGFydF91c2VyIiwgICJpc3MiOiAiaHR0cHM6Ly9MUC1BdXRoLmNvbSIsICAiZXhwIjoxNTg0Njc0MDc3LCAgImlhdCI6MTU1MzExNjQ3N30.tFtanIwh8SrmJWM5iSUxmj7WaroA_WCtZfTS4KN9N8Q0Vy0O5rRdb7T7ZkFJxnGfwg0fsKfBuM3qTD8NHWNOKqaZX_bQKXQ-cnJHa4DtJX9Udv0MGfg_UHO0DBg5vaC_38beUlSaUPQ0rQAHb9sm0PE1tNOMfLzvPqM1kF3VMBq1dZNpNkDYaV8oleEcm0v8woRj45FYOv34etrgSsf0Pi-68AP8ckG3WJzS_y9dpZAxW3oDIv_XXHZ4TXQw_wPwMKu0UtZoMfctz-5ERk7uTQxeWP6TS9ce2YQ38FqUwIBN3ImAhA3vE2gLsYexFsPiO_I3hSEC272Ya-b-eJZ8vg"
+    /// Unique JSON Web Token used for authentication of the consumer.
+Enter unique JWT here. let jwt: String = "eyJhbGciOiJSUzI1NiJ9.eyAgInN1YiI6ICJwdWJsaWNfcXVpY2tzdGFydF91c2VyIiwgICJpc3MiOiAiaHR0cHM6Ly9MUC1BdXRoLmNvbSIsICAiZXhwIjoxNTg0Njc0MDc3LCAgImlhdCI6MTU1MzExNjQ3N30.tFtanIwh8SrmJWM5iSUxmj7WaroA_WCtZfTS4KN9N8Q0Vy0O5rRdb7T7ZkFJxnGfwg0fsKfBuM3qTD8NHWNOKqaZX_bQKXQ-cnJHa4DtJX9Udv0MGfg_UHO0DBg5vaC_38beUlSaUPQ0rQAHb9sm0PE1tNOMfLzvPqM1kF3VMBq1dZNpNkDYaV8oleEcm0v8woRj45FYOv34etrgSsf0Pi-68AP8ckG3WJzS_y9dpZAxW3oDIv_XXHZ4TXQw_wPwMKu0UtZoMfctz-5ERk7uTQxeWP6TS9ce2YQ38FqUwIBN3ImAhA3vE2gLsYexFsPiO_I3hSEC272Ya-b-eJZ8vg"

     override func viewDidLoad() {
         super.viewDidLoad()

         // MARK: - Setup instance of LPMessagingSDK

+        /*
-        /*  Adds the following code to initialize the SDK instance.
-You must provide your account number as a string.
-We have provided an example to use for this quick start process in the 'accountID' constant above.  */ do {
+         Add the following code initializing the SDK instance.
+You will need to provide your account number as a String.
+We have provided an example to use for the quickstart process in the 'accountID' constant above.
+         */
+        do {
             try LPMessagingSDK.instance.initialize(accountID)
         } catch {
             fatalError("Was unable to initialize LPMessagingSDK for account \(accountID)") }

-        // MARK: - Show LPMessagingSDK View Stack and Conversation View Controller.
+        //MARK: - Show LPMessagingSDK View Stack and Conversation View Controller.
         /*
-         Here your view controller calls our showConversation method provided by the LPMessagingSDK instance.
-It pushes a new navigation stack containing the Conversation View Controller.
-In the LPAuthenticationParams object, you can use either a jwt or authentication code from your authentication server.
-We have provided you one here as an example.
+         Here your view controller will call our showConversation method provided by the LPMessagingSDK instance.
+This will push on a new navigation stack containing the Conversation View Controller.
+You would use either a jwt or an authentication code from your authentication server below in the LPAuthenticationParams object.
+We have provide you one here as an example.
 The LiveEngage console site attached to this account only has a basic set of features available to demonstrate the Conversational Commerce experience.
          */
-        let authenticationParams: LPAuthenticationParams = LPAuthenticationParams(authenticationCode: nil, jwt: jwt, redirectURI: nil, certPinningPublicKeys: nil, authenticationType: .authenticated) let conversationQuery = LPMessagingSDK.instance.getConversationBrandQuery(accountID)
+        let authenticationParams: LPAuthenticationParams = LPAuthenticationParams(jwt: jwt, authenticationType: .authenticated) let conversationQuery = LPMessagingSDK.instance.getConversationBrandQuery(accountID)
         let conversationViewParams = LPConversationViewParams(conversationQuery: conversationQuery, isViewOnly: false) LPMessagingSDK.instance.showConversation(conversationViewParams, authenticationParams: authenticationParams)
     }

-    // MARK: - Removes the conversation view when deallocating the container.
+    // MARK: - Release LPMessagingSDK view stack when client app is backgrounded or suspended /*
-    /*
-     The LPMessagingSDK view stack must be released when the client app is backgrounded or suspended.
-Foregrounding the application adds an instance of the view stack.
+     The LPMessagingSDK view stack must be removed and deallocated when the presenting app is backgrounded or suspended.
+A instance of the view stack will be added upon foregrounding the application.
      */
     override func viewWillDisappear(_ animated: Bool) {
+        super.viewWillDisappear(animated)
         let conversationQuery = LPMessagingSDK.instance.getConversationBrandQuery(accountID)
         if (conversationQuery.getBrandID() == accountID) {
             LPMessagingSDK.instance.removeConversation(conversationQuery)